 UTM parameters are customized tags that can be added to URLs.
-These parameters that do not change the content, but enable analyzing how the visitor got to the link.
+They don't change how the link works, they only provide you with useful information so you can analyze where your customers come from.
 They can be used both in Google Analytics and Exponea.
 Exponea automatically recognizes some UTM parameters from links as well as adds some into all the emails sent.

-When visitor comes to website with UTM parameters present in the URL, Exponea JS SDK automatically parses following into session_start event properties:
+When a visitor comes to your website with UTM parameters present in the URL, Exponea JS SDK automatically parses (transforms) the following into attributes of the

-Other URL parameters are not parsed, however you can add more event properties into session_start (maybe other UTM parameters) by following a part of tracking guide.
+Other URL parameters are not parsed but you can add more event attributes like these into

-When sending emails from Exponea scenario, following UTM parameters are added to hyperlinks in emails automatically:
+When working with emails and push notifications in Exponea, the following UTM tags are added to hyperlinks automatically:

-You can set utm_source in Project settings > Emails > UTM Source
+utm_source in Project settings > Campaigns > General.

-If you want to add other UTM parameters, which are not added by Exponea by default, you can do so by appending link in your email template.
-For example to add utm_id you can do:
+If you want to add other UTM parameters, which are not added by Exponea by default, you can do so by directly modifying the links within your campaign.
+For example, to add

-- each parameter should provide different, but useful information -e.g. when you already use NL03052017 as a campaign name, it is useless to put newsletter into source.
+- Each parameter should provide different, but useful information -e.g. when you already use NL03052017 as a campaign name, it is not necessary to put newsletter into utm_source.

 - Campaign Source – The platform (or vendor) where the traffic originates, like Facebook, Google, etc..

-- Campaign Term – You’ll use this mainly for tracking your keywords during a paid AdWords campaign.
+- Campaign Term – You’ll use this mainly for tracking your keywords during a paid Ads campaign.

 - Campaign Content – If you’re A/B testing ads, then this is a useful metric that passes details about your ad.
 You can also use it to differentiate links that point to the same URL, e.g. from a picture, from text link, from a button, etc. If there are multiple links with the same URL, they should each have a different UTM parameter.

 - Campaign Name – This is just to identify your campaign.
-Like your website or a specific product promotion, or date of the newsletter, etc.
+Like your website or specific product promotion, date of the newsletter, etc.